How To Fix A Marriage When It Seems Broken

 If you are currently in a broken marriage and you want to make it work, you can certainly begin by getting yourself in order—and this truly is a great place to start.
 Unlearning unhealthy habits and patterns can help improve your relationship with your partner and go a long way in changing your relationship.
 Even if your efforts do not end up fixing a broken relationship or fixing a broken marriage, you will come out the other side as a stronger, healthier, and better-equipped individual.

-What are the most common problems in a marriage?
+What are the most common concerns in a marriage?

 Marriage comes with a predisposition toward developing problems, largely because marriage requires two people to commit to one another and place the health, well-being, and general welfare of another person on par with their own.
 Because marriage has some inherent difficulties, the majority of marriages encounter several problems.
 Looking for specific issues in marriage?
 Here’s a simple list: